Palm falls on profit-taking, weaker Chicago soyoil, crude oil

 JAKARTA: Malaysian palm oil futures fell on Tuesday on profit-taking, while declines in Chicago soyoil and crude oil prices added further pressure to the benchmark contract.

-The benchmark palm oil contract for December delivery on the Bursa Malaysia Derivatives Exchange was down 1.27% at 4,288 ringgit ($1,000.23) a metric ton by midday.
+The benchmark palm oil contract for December delivery on the Bursa Malaysia Derivatives Exchange was down 1.66% at 4,272 ringgit ($996.97) a metric ton at closing.

-The benchmark palm oil contract had hit its highest closing in six months at 4,349 ringgit in the previous session and has gained 8.7% so far in October.
+The benchmark palm oil contract had hit its highest closing in six months at 4,349 ringgit in the previous session and has gained nearly 7% so far in October.

 Crude oil prices fell on Tuesday as traders booked profits after prices rallied to their highest in over a month in the previous session amid fears that the Middle East could be on the brink of a region-wide war.